Terms and Conditions

 10.15 If a Member or user circumstances change at any time, they should consult Sports Staff immediately and, if required, be prepared to seek medical advice.

 10.16 Users should read the Health Commitment Statement prior to partaking in any type of exercise.
-These are displayed at each reception area for you to read.
+These are available at each reception area for you to read.

 10.17 Sports club members are expected to abide by all Team UOP policies, which can be found on our website or upon request.

 10.18 Users who suffer from epilepsy must be aware and cautious of the strobe lighting used in our Les Mills virtual classes.

 10.19 An emergency button is provided in both studios and must be pushed in case of an emergency for members who exercise without an instructor in gym@spin or a virtual class.